cncf/foundation/charter.md

 	-	i. approve a budget directing the use of funds raised from all sources of revenue to be used for technical, marketing or community investments that advance the mission of the CNCF;

 	-	ii. elect a Chair of the Governing Board to preside over meetings, authorize expenditures approved by the budget and manage any day-to-day operations;

+			(a) The Chair of the Governing Board shall be elected to a two-year term.
+The Executive Director may call a special election as needed.

+			(b) The Chair of the Governing Board shall be elected to the position and a Condorcet vote shall be run using the Condorcet-IRV method through the Cornell online service (https://civs.cs.cornell.edu/).

 	-	iii. vote on decisions or matters before the Governing Board;